absa-subatomic-legacy/quantum-mechanic/README.md

 This project is licensed under the Apache License v2.0 - see the LICENSE file for details

 <!-- ## Acknowledgements
-Hat tips to anyone inspirational.. -->
+Hat tips to anyone inspirational... -->